Eric Kettani: Washington Redskins

 Kettani signed with the practice squad of the Washington Redskins on September 11, 2012.

 He was signed to reserve contract on January 8, 2013.
 On August 26, 2013, he was waived by the Redskins.

 Kansas City Chiefs

 Kettani signed with the Kansas City Chiefs' practice squad on December 24, 2013.
 The Chiefs released him on May 12, 2014.

 Jacksonville Jaguars

 Kettani was signed to the Jacksonville Jaguars practice squad on September 23, 2014.
 He became a free agent after the 2014 season.

-Second stint with Patriots
+New England Patriots (second stint)

 On August 4, 2015, Kettani's agent announced that he had re-signed with the Patriots.
 The Patriots released Kettani on August 24, 2015.

 Military career

 After serving three years under the United States Navy, Kettani negotiated a deal with the Department of Defense to allow him to serve seven years in the Naval reserves doing public-affairs work while simultaneously pursuing a career in the NFL in 2012.
 On June 3, 2013, he was promoted to the rank of lieutenant from his previous rank of lieutenant junior grade.
 He had his pinning ceremony at Redskins Park, where head coach Mike Shanahan and running back coach Bobby Turner were chosen to help pin Kettani's new lieutenant bars on his uniform, along with his father.